 "Investing in education, training and research is the best investment we can make for Europe's future.
-Each year, the EU's Lifelong Learning Programme (Erasmus, Leonardo Da Vinci, Comenius, Grundtvig) and the Marie Curie Actions enable more than 400 000 people to study, work, volunteer or do research abroad.
+In the period 2014 – 2020, Erasmus+, the EU's new programme for education, training, youth and sport, will enable more than 4 million people to study, train, work or volunteer abroad.
 This experience enhances their skills, personal development and job prospects - and it can also contribute to overcoming the crisis."

 An award ceremony will take place at the Kempens Landscape Association (Kempens Landschap) in Wuustwezel, Belgium, on 19 September to celebrate its success in the 2014 European Union Prize for Cultural Heritage / Europa Nostra Awards.

 On 18 and 19 September, the European Commission will host the first 'Translating Europe' forum, bringing together universities, providers and purchasers of translation services, national administrations, private companies, language institutions and translators’ associations.